alyssaong1/caf-terraform-landingzones-starter/documentation/3-MultiSubscription.md

 Running the above `rover ignite` command uses the values in your configuration yaml files to generate the CAF IaC for the platform landing zones, by populating the templates with your specified configuration values.
 You can find the platform templates at [templates/platform](/templates/platform).

-TO CHECK:
-- Is there documentation for rover ignite command?
+TO DO: Is there documentation for rover ignite command which we can link?

 **Why separate out the configuration values?**
 - Reason 1